enc/puzzle/README.txt

 and give the code a little structure, since even starting the server requires the main package to start.

-The code is pretty generic in most parts.
-I learned a lot from the awesome examples published by a lot of notable people in the go community.
+The code is pretty generic in most parts, which is my pragmatic aproach.
+The pragmatism of Go is what I really enjoy.
-Notably Andrew Gerrand in this case.
-I really enjoyed their videos coding in pairs.

 Language
 --------